 The museum opening ceremony was held on 27th June 1983.

-The Nikos Kazantzakis Museum Foundation is a non-profit private entity supervised by the Ministry of Finance and the Decentralized Administration of Crete. Ιts charter gained state legal status under Government Presidential Decree of 2nd March 1984.
+The Nikos Kazantzakis Museum Foundation is a non-profit private entity supervised by the Ministry of Finance and the Decentralized Administration of Crete. Ιts charter gained state legal status under the Government Presidential Decree of 2nd March 1984.

 Yiorgos Anemoyannis was born in Heraklion, Crete on the 15th of December 1916.
-He was a pioneer set designer and, during his 60-year long career in the art sector, he worked with the most prominent figures of Greek theatre in all genres: comedy, prose, variety show, boulevard, tragedy, opera.
+He was a pioneer set designer and, during his 60-year-long career in the art sector, he worked with the most prominent figures of Greek theatre in all genres: comedy, prose, variety show, boulevard, tragedy, opera.

-He was the one who conceived, envisaged and created this unique museum in memory of Nikos Kazantzakis.
-Until the end of his life, he worked tirelessly, with the support of Kazantzakis’ second wife, Eleni, to collect the manuscripts, publications and personal items that form the Museum’s exhibition material.
-Even if he had never had relevant studies, he organised and classified the great volume of material that currently makes up the Museum’s exhibits like an experienced museologist.
+He was the one who conceived, envisaged, and created this unique museum in memory of Nikos Kazantzakis.
+Until the end of his life, he worked tirelessly, with the support of Kazantzakis’ second wife, Eleni, to collect the manuscripts, publications, and personal items that form the Museum’s exhibition material.
+Even if he had never had relevant studies, he organized and classified the great volume of material that currently makes up the Museum’s exhibits like an experienced museologist.
 He was a keen supporter of Kazantzakis’ work and philosophy, as well as one of the founding members and avid supporters of the International Association of Friends of Nikos Kazantzakis.

 Yiorgos Anemoyannis died in Athens on the 19th of October 2005.

-More information about the Museum’s founder is available on: www.anemoyannis.gr
+More information about the Museum’s founder is available on www.anemoyannis.gr

 The Foundation is managed by a seven-member governing board consisting of: